qhmedhazem/plasma_knights/README.md

 ### Magnetic Reconnection Analyzer

-This repositry will be updated until the day of Hackathon
+This repository will be updated until the day of Hackathon